spilman6/courses/pages/javascript/assignment-7.md

 2. **POST /api/todos** - This route should allow users to add a new task to the "To Do" list.
 The request body should contain the task item.
 Respond with the id of the new task as a JSON object, like this: `{ id: 4 }`.

 3. **PUT /api/todos/:id** - This route should allow users to mark a task as complete.
-The route should accept a task ID as a parameter and update the task's `complete` property to `true`.
+The route should accept a task ID as a parameter and toggle the task's `complete` property.
 Respond with a JSON object containing the updated task, like this: `{ id: 1, complete: true }`.

 ### Additional Hints